-Students will walk in the classroom, find their seat and begin coloring morning work (check out my favorite first week morning work options in this post.)
+Students will walk into the classroom, find their seats, and begin coloring morning work (check out my favorite first-week morning work options in this post.)
 I have them take their book bag to their seat.
 We will hang them up after everyone has settled in.

-Mornings Tuesday-Friday are similar with routine practice, a read aloud and then a beginning of the year activity either about expectations, problem solving or all about me books.
-Here’s links to the resources you see above:
+Tuesday-Friday is similar with routine practice, a read-aloud and then a beginning of the year activity either about expectations, problem-solving, or all about me books.
+Here are links to the resources you see above:

 - The Day You Begin by Jacqueline Woodson

 - Back to School Rules by Laurie Friedman

 - Back to School Dos and Don’t poster